ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

 Dot product
 ^^^^^^^^^^^

-These operators computes a general notion of inner product between between two vector |Fields|
+These operators compute a general notion of inner product between between two vector |Fields|
 (with the |generalized_inner_product| operator) or between two |FieldsContainers|
 (with the |generalized_inner_product_fc| operator and with |Fields| with same label space).
 The |Fields| may have different dimensionality.